rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 >Title proper: <CITE>The [Bute] interest in the [city], or, The [bridge] in the [hole]</CITE>
->Note on title: <CITE>Title in the form of a rebus.
-Bute represented as a boot in the rebus</CITE>
+>Note on title: <CITE>The following words in the title are represented by images: Lord Bute as a boot, city by a panorama of London with a view of St. Paul's Cathedral, bridge by an image of a bridge, hole by a black circle with uneven edges</CITE>

 ## 0.4.2 Capitalization and conversion of case